By Podiatrist Michael Johnston

 A lot of people just accept that something hurts, that’s life and there’s nothing they can do about it.
 Whether you put it down to old age, wear and tear, carrying too much weight, it doesn’t matter because it’s probably not true!

-Pain is protective output from the brain to keep up safe, IT IS NOT NORMAL and for most people it should not stop you from doing the things you love, the things that make you happy or reaching your personal goals.
+Pain is a protective output from the brain to keep up safe, and IT IS NOT NORMAL.
+For most people, it should not stop you from doing the things you love, the things that make you happy or reaching your personal goals.

-What we love to do at Pinnacle is work collaboratively to change the way you think about pain and get you back on track as soon as possible.
+What we love to do at Pinnacle Health Group is to work collaboratively with you, to change the way you think about pain and get you back on track as soon as possible.

 This is important for a few reasons;

 - The longer you leave pain, the harder it’s going to be to get rid of it.
 Your nervous system is an ever evolving network and when it is kept in a constant state of sensitivity, it can affect your bodies other systems causing stress, mood swings, digestion issues, sleep deprivation and possibly triggering mental health issues

 - Pain breeds pain.
 This is a consequence of a basic neural process called Potentiation, which means the more often the brain uses a certain neural pathway, the easier it becomes to activate that pathway again.
 This is the same process by which we learn habits or develop skills.
 In this context it means that the more times we feel a certain pain, the less stimulus is required to trigger that pain.